uviclibraries/raspberrypi/act-5.md

 19. Run the program and watch the printed value change as you turn the knob of the potentiometer.
 The animation below helps to visualize what is happening many times per second. <br><img src="images/act-5/pi-analog-animation.gif" alt="button" style="float:center;width:480px;">

 ## GPIO Audio
-20. The final example circuit will be a simple transistor amplifier to play audio using a hardware PWM pin.
+20. This final circuit will be a simple transistor amplifier to play audio using a hardware PWM pin.
 Keep in mind the audio quality of this circuit is going to be nowhere near excellent, and most models of the Raspberry Pi have a 3mm audio jack for connecting better quality speakers.
 The only practical use of this circuit would be playing audio from a [Raspberry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/){:target="_blank"} with no audio jack.
 21. List of Parts:
      -   1x Speaker
      -   1x NPN BJT Type Transistor (The DSC has BC547s)